 Today is Rosh Chodesh Adar Bet – the New Moon and the beginning of the second month of Adar.
-If we ever to have a month commemorating Quantum Physics, there would be no more appropriate month for that than the second month of Adar – Adar Bet.
+If we ever to have a month commemorating quantum physics, there would be no more appropriate month for that than the second month of Adar – Adar Bet.

 Have you ever wondered why there are twelve months in a year, why there are 24 hours in a day?
-Yes, I know, there are twelve constellations of Zodiac… But those are fairly orbitrary – one can divide the visible night sky in any number of constellations.
+Yes, I know, there are twelve constellations of Zodiac… But those are fairly arbitrary – one can divide the visible night sky in any number of constellations.
 So, why twelve?
-On a metaphysical level, it is because the proper Name of God – Havayah – has four letters, which is why it is called in Greek Tetragrammaton: י-ה-ו-ה.
-There are four letters in this Name but only three of them are unique – י (Yud), ה (Heh) and ו (Vav).
+On a metaphysical level, it is because the proper Name of God – Havayah – has four letters, which is why it is called in Greek Tetragrammaton: י-ה-ו-ה (YHWH).
+There are four letters in this Name but only three of them are unique – י (Yud), ה (Heh), and ו (Vav).
 The letter ה (Heh) is repeated twice as the second and the fourth letter.
 Therefore, there are 12 permutations of these three letters in a four-letter word.
 According to the Zohar, each of these permutations represents a particular spiritual “energy” specific to a particular month, which receives its “energy” or its “life-force” and spiritual influence from that permutation.

-In Tehilim-Psalms 91 we find the following verse:
+In Tehillim-Psalms we find the following verse:

-I will set him on high, because he hath known My name.
+I will set him on high because he hath known My name.
 He shall call upon Me, and I will answer him.
 (Ps.
 91: 14-15)

 This works well for the twelve months that correspond to the twelve permutations of Shem Havayah and Shem Ehiyeh.
 But what are we to do in a ibur (leap) year when there are 13 months?!
-Specifically, what kavanah (intention) one should meditate on during the Musaf prayer of the Rosh Chodesh of the Second Adar, such as today?
+Specifically, what kavanah (intention) should one meditate on during the Musaf prayer of the Rosh Chodesh of the Second Adar, such as today?
 The answer may surprise you – all of them!
-According to Ari-zal, the second month of Adar does not have its own permutation (naturally, there are only twelve).
+According to the Arizal, the second month of Adar does not have its own permutation (naturally, there are only twelve).
 Second Adar is under the influence of all of the permutation of these Divine Names.
-In the language of quantum mechanics, we would say that the “spiritual state” of the Second Adar (i.e., the permutations of letters of YHVH and AHYH influencing that month) is a superposition of all permutations corresponding to the other twelve months.
+In the language of quantum mechanics, we would say that the “spiritual state” of the Second Adar (i.e., the permutations of letters of YHWH and AHYH influencing that month) is in a superposition of all permutations corresponding to the other twelve months.

 In view of this remarkable quantum quality of the Second Adar, I propose to declare it a Month of Quantum Physics in which we should:

-- celebrate the probabilistic nature of quantum mechanics by casting lots on Purim;
+- Celebrate the probabilistic nature of quantum mechanics by casting lots on Purim;

-- celebrate the Heisenberg Uncertainty Principle by drinking till we are uncertain about “Blessed be Mordechai” and “Cursed be Haman”;
+- Celebrate the Heisenberg Uncertainty Principle by drinking till we are uncertain about “Blessed be Mordechai” and “Cursed be Haman”;

-- celebrate Bohr’s Principle of complementarity by complimenting drinking with eating a festive meal on Purim;
+- Celebrate Bohr’s Principle of complementarity by complimenting drinking with eating a festive meal on Purim;

-- commemorate Bohm’s hidden variables by recalling Ester’s roots in astir hester panim (I will surely hide My face);
+- Commemorate Bohm’s hidden variables by recalling Ester’s roots in astir hester panim (I will surely hide My face);

-- celebrate quantum entanglement by entangling yourselves with your friends through sending them mishloach manot (gifts) and matanot levyonim (money for the poor);
+- Celebrate quantum entanglement by entangling yourselves with your friends through sending them mishloach manot (gifts) and matanot levyonim (money for the poor);

-- commemorating Einstein’s “spooky action at a distance” by entangling with your friends remotely by sending mishloach manot (gifts) through messengers;
+- Commemorating Einstein’s “spooky action at a distance” by entangling with your friends remotely by sending mishloach manot (gifts) through messengers;

-- celebrate quantum string theory in ten dimensions by hanging ten sons of Haman on ten strings;
+- Celebrate quantum string theory in ten dimensions by hanging ten sons of Haman on ten strings;

-- make additional lechaims in honor of quantum mechanics to help accomplish the above while strictly observing Bohr’s exclusion principle of not driving while intoxicated!
+- Make additional lechaims in honor of quantum mechanics to help accomplish the above while strictly observing Bohr’s exclusion principle of not driving while intoxicated!